cabryant/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-4.1 Histogram of the adjusted total number of steps taken each day.
+4.1 Histogram of the adjusted total number of steps taken each day (after missing values are inputed).

 ```r